Charles Dickens: Farewell readings

-In 1868–69, Dickens gave a series of "farewell readings" in England, Scotland and Ireland, beginning on 6 October.
+In 1868–69 Dickens gave a series of "farewell readings" in England, Scotland and Ireland, beginning on 6 October.
 He managed, of a contracted 100 readings, to give 75 in the provinces, with a further 12 in London.
 As he pressed on he was affected by giddiness and fits of paralysis.
 He had a stroke on 18 April 1869 in Chester.
-He collapsed on 22 April 1869, at Preston, Lancashire; on doctor's advice, the tour was cancelled.
+He collapsed on 22 April 1869, in Preston, Lancashire; on doctor's advice, the tour was cancelled.
 After further provincial readings were cancelled, he began work on his final novel, The Mystery of Edwin Drood.
-It was fashionable in the 1860s to 'do the slums' and, in company, Dickens visited opium dens in Shadwell, where he witnessed an elderly addict called "Laskar Sal", who formed the model for "Opium Sal" in Edwin Drood.
+Described as a "dark and gothic" tale, his unfinished novel focuses on Drood's uncle, John Jasper, a drug-addicted choirmaster.
+It was fashionable in the 1860s to 'do the slums' and, in company, Dickens visited opium dens in Shadwell in the East End of London, where he witnessed an elderly addict called "Laskar Sal", who formed the model for "Opium Sal" in Edwin Drood.

 After Dickens regained enough strength, he arranged, with medical approval, for a final series of readings to partly make up to his sponsors what they had lost due to his illness.
-There were 12 performances, on 11 January to 15 March 1870; the last at 8:00pm at St. James's Hall, London.
+There were 12 performances, on 11 January to 15 March 1870; the last at 8:00pm at St James's Hall, London.
 Though in grave health by then, he read A Christmas Carol and The Trial from Pickwick.
-On 2 May, he made his last public appearance at a Royal Academy banquet in the presence of the Prince and Princess of Wales, paying a special tribute on the death of his friend, illustrator Daniel Maclise.
+On 2 May, he made his last public appearance at a Royal Academy banquet in the presence of the Prince and Princess of Wales, paying a special tribute on the death of his friend the illustrator Daniel Maclise.